 A: Storm King is a wonderful place to bring children of all ages.
 Strollers are allowed and most strollers are suitable for the gravel roads around the property.
-Due to the varied, sometimes hilly, terrain, heavy duty strollers are encouraged.
+Due to the varied, sometimes hilly, terrain, heavy-duty strollers are encouraged.
 Strollers are not allowed in the Galleries of the Museum Building.

 Q: Do you have a lost and found?

 A: Yes.
 The lost and found is located in the Visitor Center.
-Please see one of the staff members there or a safety officer.
+Please see a Visitor Services Attendant.
 If you have already left the Art Center, please contact us.

 Q: Can I play sports or use recreational items at Storm King?

-A: Bike riding, kites, Frisbees®, ball playing and other recreational items are not permitted and should be left in your car.
+A: Bikes, kites, Frisbees®, balls, and other recreational items are not permitted and should be left in your car.
 Playing sports on the property is not allowed.

 Q: Can I jog on the grounds at Storm King?